rcarrata/rcarrata.github.io/_posts/2020-03-18-microservices-deployment-in-service-mesh.md

 comments: true
 ---

-How to deploy microservices in our Service Mesh, and grant them with the capabilities of the mesh itself?
+How we can deploy microservices within Service Mesh easily and automatically?
+How to control and istiofying them?
+And what are the main components involved?

+Let's Mesh in!!

 This is the second blog post of the Service Mesh in Openshift series.
 Check the earlier post:
 * [Service Mesh Installation](https://rcarrata.com/istio/service-mesh-installation/)